Meal replacement company Soylent adds mint chocolate flavor – TechCrunch

 “It’s a crucial time in our existence, with an ever-increasing population and a need for more bioavailable, sustainable sources of nutrition,” said Julie Daoust, PhD, VP Product Development & Innovation, in a self-congratulatory statement.
 “Many companies talk about their sustainability impact, but very few actually make the investment to get the independent data to prove or disprove their assumptions.”

-The company’s new mint chocolate favor is available through the company’s website now and will be sold through Amazon beginning in October.
+The company’s new mint chocolate flavor is available through the company’s website now and will be sold through Amazon beginning in October.